-Subcategories (Type 2) used since Version 5 of the Coding Instructions.
-All subcategories were aggregated to their main category.
-The only exception to this rule are the categories: $202_2$ , $605_2$ and $703_2$ which were aggregated to the 000 / peruncod category.
+Data Entries per103_1 per703 2 Subcategories (Type 2) used since version 5 of the Coding Instructions.
+All of these subcategories are aggregated to their main category in the dataset.
+The only exception to this rule are categories: 202_2 , 605_2 and 703_2 which are aggregated to the 000 / peruncod category.

-Anti-Imperialism: State Centred Anti-Imperialism
+per103_1 Anti-Imperialism: State Centred Anti-Imperialism